meggart/DeepCubeGen/README.md

 ## General considerations

-- need to bring all data into a single spatial reference system
+Currently, in order for all of the python-based approaches to work, one needs to bring the original data to a common spatial reference system.
+This is required so that the regridding approaches taken in xcube etc are possible.
+Here we suggest to use tools like gdalwarp which allow you to reproject arbitrary images to a regular lon-lat grid.
 - unify metadata by loading into a common framework (xarray)
 - save the data and hope for Dask to solve chunking problems